Candace Cameron Bure Slams ‘All The Christians’ Upset Over Cheeky Picture Of Her Husband Copping A Feel

 “I’m sorry if it offended you — I’m actually not sorry,” she said.
 “I’m glad we have fun together after so many years.
 He can touch me all day long.”

 As The Inquisitr had previously reported, Bure is not shy about confronting her followers when she feels they are in the wrong.
-Earlier this summer, she left a message for a commenter who expressed a belief that her former Full House co-star Lori Loughlin deserved a longer sentence than two months she was given for her role in the college admission scandal.
+Earlier this summer, she left a message for a commenter who expressed a belief that her former Full House co-star Lori Loughlin deserved a longer sentence than the two months she was given for her role in the college admission scandal.
 Bure responded to the person’s comment with a pensive face emoji, showing her apparent disagreement and puzzlement at the sentiment.